Gozu: Plot

-Minami and the female Ozaki spend the night at a hotel.
-During the night, Minami hears what sounds like a voice emanating from the female Ozaki’s vagina while she sleeps.
-She wakes up and asks Minami if he wants to have sex with her; he rejects her advances.
+Minami and the female Ozaki spend the night at a hotel, where Minami hears what sounds like a voice emanating from within her while she sleeps.
+She wakes and propositions him; he declines.

-The next day, Minami drives the female Ozaki back to his gang’s office, with the intent of explaining the situation to his boss.
-However, once they arrive, the female Ozaki claims that she is actually the daughter of another yakuza family’s deceased boss, and that she wishes to start working for Minami’s boss.
+The following day, Minami drives the female Ozaki back to his gang's office intending to explain the situation to his boss.
+Upon arrival, however, she claims to be the daughter of a deceased rival boss and asks to enter the clan's service.

-The boss takes the female Ozaki to his office to have sex with her, leaving Minami outside.
-The boss inserts the handle of a ladle into his anus, as this is apparently the only way he can achieve an erection.
-Minami sneaks back into the office, and confronts his boss; in the ensuing physical altercation, the boss falls backwards, impaling himself on the ladle achieving orgasm.
-Minami electrocutes the unconscious boss with exposed wires from a light fitting, then leaves with the female Ozaki.
+The boss takes her to his private office, leaving Minami outside.
+Minami eventually forces his way back in and confronts his boss; during the ensuing struggle, the boss falls and impales himself on a ladle handle he had inserted into his anus — apparently his only means of achieving an erection — and achieves orgasm.
+Minami then electrocutes the unconscious boss using exposed wiring from a light fitting and leaves with the female Ozaki.

-Minami and the female Ozaki return to Minami’s home.
-Minami gives in to his temptations, and at the behest of the female Ozaki, they begin to have sex.
-However, as soon as he penetrates her, something latches onto his penis from within the female Ozaki; as Minami recoils in horror, a human hand emerges from the female Ozaki’s vagina.
-The original male Ozaki then extricates himself from the female Ozaki as Minami cowers in the corner of the room.
+Back at Minami's home, the two begin to have sex at her urging.
+Something inside her latches onto him, and as he recoils, a human hand emerges from within her.
+The original, male Ozaki then extricates himself from her body as Minami cowers in the corner.

-In the final scene of the movie, Minami and the male Ozaki, along with the female Ozaki, are seen walking down the street together, arms linked.
+In the film's final scene, Minami, the male Ozaki, and the female Ozaki walk down the street together, arms linked.